Loading... Please wait...

 Audiobook and eBook sales: 25-50%

 TEACH Services pay royalties based on the SRP price of the book.
-That means if the book retails at $20.00, and the royalties rate is 10%, you will earn $2.00 per book sold.
+That means for a $10.00 book where the royalties rate is 10%, you will earn $1.00 per book sold.

 NOTE: Some publishers pay Authors “royalties on net sales.”
 Publishers sell to book outlets at different prices.
 For example, a publisher might offer a sizeable wholesale discount to a national distributor while offering a lower discount to bookstores that only buy a few copies.
 Royalty rates that are based on net sales (after deducting all the price differences, deals, and operating costs), may have a higher royalty percentage but offer less income to the Author.
-For example, a book with a $20.00 SRP that is sold at 70% discount would be a $6.00 sale.
-TEACH Services pays a 10% royalty of $2.00 while another publisher paying 12% of Net would pay the Author $0.72—about a third of what TEACH Services pays their Authors.
+For example, a book with a $10.00 SRP that is sold at 70% discount would be a $3.00 sale.
+If TEACH Services pays a 10% royalty on a $10.00 book, you would receive $1.00 for each book we sell, while another publisher paying 12% of Net would pay the Author $0.36—about a third of what TEACH Services pays their Authors for this same sale.

 Book royalties sound great at this point.
 You’re making money on every sale, and 10-12 percent of the SRP on every sale the publisher and their distributors sell can add up very quickly.